Earth Notes: On the LIME Energy Saving Plug: Review (2011)Updated 2020-06-17 23:35 GMT.

 - Reviewed by: Damon Hart-Davis on 2020-05-25.

 - Does what it says on the tin and has so for nearly a decade to date!

 - Setting this up for our TV/DVD/etc already on one 4-way trailing socket took all of about five minutes and it has been completely reliable.
 Has some nice design features such as starting 'off' after a power cut (or when turning on at the wall after a few days away).

 What Should a Power-saver Plug such as LIME be Used With?

 A common application for such a saver plug is the TV/stereo.
 But you may find that some of your kitchen appliances (eg microwave, toaster) can also be handily zapped when not in use.
 Look out for those with illuminated displays and unused clocks in particular.

 There is not much point in using this gadget where either your appliance uses much less than one watt (1W) on standby or you already turn it off at the wall.
 (The plug instruction leaflet says: "standby power input < 0.5watts.")

-A basic rule of thumb in 2011 in the UK is that for every unnecessary 1 watt of consumption left on for a year you will pay an extra £1 on your bill.
+A basic rule of thumb in 2011 in the UK was that for every unnecessary 1 watt of consumption left on for a year you would pay an extra £1 on your bill.
 For us, even if we turned our TV off, the rest of the DVD/cable/etc stuff would probably rack up £20 or so per year (and thus about 100kg of CO2).
-(More than the net emissions of each of us in this house circa 2010: ~60kgCO22.)
+(More than the net emissions of each of us in this house circa 2010: ~60kgCO2.)

 How Do You Use the LIME Plug?